david-barbion/netdiag/README.md

 # Configuration

-Configuration is done by creating the directory `.netdiag`.
-The file `config.yaml` inside this directory can contain:
+Configuration is done by creating the directory `.config/netdiag`.
+The file `config.yaml` resides in this directory.
+It contains:
-* `:theme`: the icon theme to use
+* `:theme:`: the icon theme to use
-* `:test_dns`: the internet name to query for determining DNS is working
+* `:test_dns:`: the internet name to query for determining DNS is working
-* `:test_url`: the url to test for determining internet reachability
+* `:test_url:`: the url to test for determining internet reachability

-Currently, configuration is read only on startup.
+Currently, configuration is read on startup only.

 # Credits
 * Theme / iconic : [Open Iconic](https://github.com/iconic/open-iconic) - MIT